geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 of $$\boldsymbol{r}_w(\boldsymbol{\alpha})$$ with respect to $$\alpha$$.
 The Jacobian Matrix of $$\boldsymbol{r}_w$$ is defined as the matrix $$\boldsymbol{J}$$ with entries
 $$J_{ik} = \left(\frac{\partial \boldsymbol{r}_w}{\partial \alpha_k}\right)_i$$.
 It's a bit
-more helpful for the following calculations to write it in a column format:
+more helpful for the following calculations to write it in a columnar format:

 $$\boldsymbol{J}(\boldsymbol{\alpha}) =  (J_{ik})
 = \left(\begin{matrix}